-(a) Sale to Insider. -If the proposed sale is to an insider, as defined in 11 U.S.C. § 101(31), the Sale Motion motion must (a1) identify the insider, (b2) describe the insider'sinsider's relationship to the debtor, and (e3) set forth any measures taken to ensure the fairness of the sale process and the proposed transaction.

-(Bb) Agreements with Management.- If a proposed buyer has discussed or entered into any agreements with management or key employees regarding compensation or future employment, the Sale Motionmotion must disclose (a1) the material terms of any such agreements, and $(b_2)$ what measures have been taken to ensure the fairness of the sale and the proposed transaction in-the light of any such agreements.
+- (a) Sale to Insider. -If the proposed sale is to an insider, as defined in 11 U.S.C. § 101(31), the Sale Motion must (a1) identify the insider, (b2) describe the insider's insider's relationship to the debtor, and (e3) set forth any measures taken to ensure the fairness of the sale process and the proposed transaction. - (Bb) Agreements with Management.- If a proposed buyer has discussed or entered into any agreements with management or key employees regarding compensation or future employment, the Sale Motion must disclose (a1) the material terms of any such agreements,

-$(\underline{Cc})$ Releases. -The Sale Motion motion must highlight any provisions pursuant to which an entity is being released or claims against any entity are being waived or otherwise satisfied.

-(Dd) Private Sale/No Competitive Bidding. -The Sale Motionmotion must disclose whether an auction is contemplated, and highlight any provision in which the trustee has agreed not to solicit competing offers for the property subject to the Sale Motionmotion or to otherwise limit shopping of the property.

-$(\underline{\text{Ee}})$ Closing and Other Deadlines. -The Sale Motion must highlight any deadlines for the closing of the proposed sale or deadlines that are conditions to closing the proposed transaction.

-(Ff) Good Faith Deposit. -The Sale Motion must highlight whether the proposed purchaser has submitted or will be required to submit a good faith deposit and, if so, the conditions under which such deposit may be forfeited.

-(Gg) Interim Arrangements with Proposed Buyer. -The Sale Motionmotion must highlight any provision pursuant to which a trustee is entering into any interim agreements or arrangements with the proposed purchaser, such as interim management arrangements (which, if out of the ordinary course, also must be subject to notice and hearing under 11 U.S.C. § 363(b)) and the terms of such agreements.

-(Hh) Use of Proceeds. -The Sale Motionmotion must highlight any provision pursuant to which a trustee proposes to release sale proceeds on or after the closing without further Court order, or to provide for a definitive allocation of sale proceeds between or among various sellers or collateral.
+- and (b2) what measures have been taken to ensure the fairness of the sale and the proposed transaction in the light of any such agreements. - (Cc) Releases. -The Sale Motion motion must highlight any provisions pursuant to which an entity is being released or claims against any entity are being waived or otherwise satisfied. - (Dd) Private Sale/No Competitive Bidding. -The Sale Motionmotion must disclose whether an auction is contemplated, and highlight any provision in which the trustee has agreed not to solicit competing offers for the property subject to the Sale Motionmotion or to otherwise limit shopping of the property. - (Ee) Closing and Other Deadlines. -The Sale Motion must highlight any deadlines for the closing of the proposed sale or deadlines that are conditions to closing the proposed transaction. - (Ff) Good Faith Deposit. -The Sale Motionmotion must highlight whether the proposed purchaser has submitted or will be required to submit a good faith deposit and, if so, the conditions under which such deposit may be forfeited. - (Gg) Interim Arrangements with Proposed Buyer. -The Sale Motionmotion must highlight any provision pursuant to which a trustee is entering into any interim agreements or arrangements with the proposed purchaser, such as interim management arrangements (which, if out of the ordinary course, also must be subject to notice and hearing under 11 U.S.C. § 363(b)) and the terms of such agreements. - (Hh) Use of Proceeds. -The Sale Motion motion must highlight any provision pursuant to which a trustee proposes to release sale proceeds on or after the closing without further Court order, or to provide for a definitive allocation of sale proceeds between or among various sellers or collateral.

-(I(i) Record Retention. -If the trustee proposes to sell substantially all of the debtor's assets, the Sale Motionmotion must highlight whether the trustee will retain, or have reasonable access to, its the debtor's books and records to enable it the trustee to administer its the bankruptcy case.

-(Jj) Sale of Avoidance Actions. -The Sale Motionmotion must highlight any provision pursuant to which the trustee seeks to sell or otherwise limit the rights to pursue avoidance claims under Chapter 5 of the Bankruptcy Code.

-(Kk) Requested Findings as to Successor Liability. -The Sale Motion shouldmotion must highlight any provision limiting the proposed purchaser'spurchaser's successor liability.

-(L1) Sale Free and Clear of Unexpired Leases. -The Sale Motion motion must highlight any provision by which the trustee seeks to sell property free and clear of a possessory leasehold interest, license, or other right.

-(M(m)Credit Bid. -The Sale Motionmotion must highlight any provision by which the trustee seeks to allow, disallow, or affect in any manner, credit bidding pursuant to 11 U.S.C. § 363(k).

-(N(n) Relief from Bankruptcy Rule 6004(h). -The Sale Motionmotion must highlight any provision whereby the trustee seeks relief from the fourteen-(14) day stay imposed by Bankruptcy Rule 6004(h).
+- (I(i) Record Retention. -If the trustee proposes to sell substantially all of the debtor's assets, the Sale Motionmotion must highlight whether the trustee will retain, or have reasonable access to, itsthe debtor's books and records to enable itthe trustee to administer itsthe bankruptcy case. - (Jj) Sale of Avoidance Actions. -The Sale Motionmotion must highlight any provision pursuant to which the trustee seeks to sell or otherwise limit the rights to pursue avoidance claims under Chapter 5 of the Bankruptcy Code. - (Kk) Requested Findings as to Successor Liability. -The Sale Motion should motion must highlight any provision limiting the proposed purchaser's successor liability. - (L1) Sale Free and Clear of Unexpired Leases. -The Sale Motion must highlight any provision by which the trustee seeks to sell property free and clear of a possessory leasehold interest, license, or other right. - (M(m) Credit Bid. -The Sale Motionmotion must highlight any provision by which the trustee seeks to allow, disallow, or affect in any manner, credit bidding pursuant to 11 U.S.C. § 363(k). - (N(n) Relief from Bankruptcy Rule 6004(h). -The Sale Motion must highlight any provision whereby the trustee seeks relief from the fourteen-(14) day stay imposed by Bankruptcy Rule 6004(h).